 When you segment your email list, you differentiate between your audiences.
 As a result, you can pick and choose who receives what.

-Although segmenting your emails takes a little more effort, the result is that subscribers only receive emails likely to matter to them.
-And when they only receive emails that matter to them, they have no reason to mark your emails as spam or to avoid opening them.
+Although segmenting your emails takes a little more effort, the result is that subscribers only receive emails relevant to them.
+And when they only receive emails that are relevant to them, they have no reason to mark your emails as spam or to avoid opening them.

 Personalization